-Farnham Maltings is actively fulfilling its civic role within the town, strengthening our community well-being through arts projects, making this a happier and safer place to live, for all ages.
+Creativity and engaging with the arts can have an enormous positive impact on our health and wellbeing.
+Farnham Maltings is actively and keenly fulfilling its role within the town to strengthen our communities through a wide range of arts projects, making this a happier and safer place to live, for all people of all ages.

 At Farnham Maltings, the Arts & Health programme is always evolving and includes the following:

 My Shout is a project that aims to mischievously celebrate age by creating four new pieces of art: dance, theatre, sculpture and film all made and presented by people aged 55 and over.